Welcome to the Chrysostomus Latinus in Matthaeum Online (CLIMO) Project

 Finally, here is a link to a page on my Digital Liber pharetrae Project for eight quotations from Burgundio's translation of Chrysostom's homilies on Matthew that I have found appear in that florilegium (so far), and a page on this website for the fifteen quotations from this text I have found (so far) in Manipulus florum.

-An application for major funding was submitted in October 2024 to develop the CLIMO Project further by first completing the transcription of Burgundio's 12th-century translation, then adding the 5th-century translation of Anianus of Celeda (homilies 1-25) and the 15th-century translation of George of Trebizond (homilies 26-90) from MS Vat. lat.
+An application for major funding was submitted in October 2024 to support a collaborative research program that would include the completion of the CLIMO Project by Spring 2028.
+This resource will provide full transcriptions of Burgundio's 12th-century translation, the 5th-century translation of Anianus of Celeda (homilies 1-25) and the 15th-century translation of George of Trebizond (homilies 26-90) from MS Vat. lat.
 385 (c.
-1450), and finally the 18th-century translation of Bernard de Montfaucon, as well as Montfaucon's critical edition of the original Greek text, and providing them in parallel columns to facilitate comparative textual analysis, following the model of the CLIO Project, which I completed in June 2022.
-If this funding application is successful, the CLIMO Project should be completed by Spring 2028.
+1450), and the 18th-century translation of Bernard de Montfaucon, as well as Montfaucon's critical edition of the original Greek text.
+These texts will be provided in parallel columns to facilitate synoptic analysis, following the model of the CLIO Project, which I completed in June 2022.

 History Department, Wilfrid Laurier University